-- Valid passport;
+- Valid passport or ID-card;

 - Your current Medical Certificate;

-- Your Flight Crew Licence;
+- Your Flight Crew License or Cabin Crew Attestation;

 - Also the most recent prescription of your glasses/contact lenses;